QBDI/QBDI/docs/source/api_description.rst

 The current mechanism is implemented by the :cpp:class:`ExecBroker` and only supports external calls out of the instrumentation range.
 When the execution gets out of the range, :cpp:class:`ExecBroker` will try to find an address on the stack that is inside the instrumentation range.
 If an address is found, it will be replaced by a custom one and the execution is restored without instrumentation.
 When the process returns to this address :cpp:class:`ExecBroker` will capture its state and continue the execution at the expected address.
-If any valid return address is found, the instrumentation will continue until finding a valid return address.
+If no valid return address is found, the instrumentation will continue until finding a valid return address.

 The following limitations are known: